vinaypandella/transactions/README.md

-This repository consists of an example micro service which is developed using Scala as a programming language, Akka as a messagin platform and Spray framework for REST API and also uses docker for packaging the service in to a container.
+This repository consists of an example micro service which is developed using Scala as a programming language, Akka as a messaging platform and Spray framework for REST API and also uses docker for packaging the service in to a container.

 You might need to have a basic understading about Scala, Akka, Spray and Docker and Ansible to play on this repository.
 It has few instructions to build the service, packaing the service and deploy the service as the container.